mrunal-create/Anomaly-Detection-of-Fraudulent-Transcations/README.md

 # Anomaly-Detection-of-Fraudulent-Transcations

 # General info
 The project concerns the anomaly detection in credit cards transactions using machine learning models and Autoencoders.
 The main aim of this project is predict whether a given transaction was a fraud or not.
-The analysis includes data analysis, data preparation and creation model by using Isolation Forest and autoencoder model.
+The analysis includes data analysis, data preparation and creation model by using Isolation Forest and Autoencoder model.

 # Dataset
 The dataset contains transactions made by credit cards in two days in 2013 by European cardholders and contains frauds as well.
 It comes from Kaggle and can be find here.